lhw-1/rgbd-pathfinder/README.md

 wget https://dl.fbaipublicfiles.com/maskformer/mask2former/ade20k/panoptic/maskformer2_R50_bs16_160k/model_final_5c90d4.pkl
 cd ../data/configs/
 curl -o maskformer2_R50_bs16_160k.yaml https://raw.githubusercontent.com/facebookresearch/Mask2Former/main/configs/ade20k/panoptic-segmentation/maskformer2_R50_bs16_160k.yaml
+curl -o Base-ADE20K-PanopticSegmentation.yaml https://raw.githubusercontent.com/facebookresearch/Mask2Former/main/configs/ade20k/panoptic-segmentation/Base-ADE20K-PanopticSegmentation.yaml

 ```

-Alternatively, you may download your model of choice from the [Mask2Former Model Zoo](https://github.com/facebookresearch/Mask2Former/blob/main/MODEL_ZOO.md), and the corresponding configuration file from the [Mask2Former Configs](https://github.com/facebookresearch/Mask2Former/tree/main/configs).
+Alternatively, you may download your model of choice from the [Mask2Former Model Zoo](https://github.com/facebookresearch/Mask2Former/blob/main/MODEL_ZOO.md), and the corresponding configuration files from the [Mask2Former Configs](https://github.com/facebookresearch/Mask2Former/tree/main/configs).
 Refer to [this guide](https://github.com/facebookresearch/Mask2Former/blob/main/GETTING_STARTED.md) for more information on the available models and corresponding configuration files.

 If using a model other than ADE20K, you may also need to modify the list of categories that should be classified as traversable.
 This list can be found [here](https://github.com/lhw-1/rgbd-pathfinder/blob/main/src/standalone/traversable.py), with instructions on how to do so.

-Finally, change Line 10 of `bin/run.sh` to run with the correct model and the configuration file.
+Finally, change `bin/run.sh` to run with the correct model and the configuration file.

 ### Known Problems